tanem/svg-injector/README.md

   For additional flexibility, since you might be using a single SVG styled in multiple ways, you can also define per-element fallbacks by adding a `data-fallback` or `data-png` attribute to your `img` tags to define a unique PNG for each context.
 Refer to the [Fallbacks](https://codesandbox.io/s/0xlkw2nw3v) example.

-* `each(svg)` - function
+* `each(error, svg)` - function

   A function to call after each SVG is injected.
-Receives the newly injected SVG DOM element as a parameter.
+If an error occurred it will be passed as the first parameter.
+Otherwise the first parameter will be null, and the second will be the newly injected SVG DOM element.

 * `renumerateIRIElements` - boolean